-Fiona Carruthers is a UK-based, disabled artist working across installation, sculpture, performance and photography.
+Fiona Carruthers is a UK-based artist working across installation, sculpture and performance to explore themes of sustainability and survival.

 BIO